jpierel14/sntd/docs/source/examples.rst

 ****************************************

 Parallel processing and batch processing is built into SNTD in order to fit a large number of (likely simulated) MISN.
-To access this feature, simply provide a list of MISN instead of a single :py:class:`~sntd.curve_io.curveDict` object, specifying whether you want to use multiprocessing (split the list across multiple cores) or batch processing (splitting the list into multiple jobs with sbatch).
+To access this feature, simply provide a list of MISN instead of a single :py:class:`~sntd.curve_io.MISN` object, specifying whether you want to use multiprocessing (split the list across multiple cores) or batch processing (splitting the list into multiple jobs with sbatch).
 If you specify batch mode, you need to provide the partition and number of jobs you want to implement or the number of lensed SN you want to fit per node.